codesnail/CarND-Traffic-Sign-Classifier/writeup_template.md

 * validation set accuracy of 0.937
 * test set accuracy of 0.918

 * I started off with the Lenet architecture, since it is known to perform well on the MNIST image data set, and our traffic sign dataset also consists of similar type of images as MNIST.
 Its architecture is also simple enough as far as CNNs go, so that its sufficiently fast to run multiple iterations on a personal laptop with only dual or quadcores, without the use of a GPU.
 I started off with 10 epochs and increased to 20 epochs.
-The validation set accuracy remained around 0.89 to 0.9 while the training set accuracy was high between 0.98 to 0.99, indicating overfitting.
+The validation set accuracy remained around 0.85 while the training set accuracy was high between 0.98 to 0.99, indicating overfitting.
 See learning curve below for early lenet run:

 ![alt text][image4]